Documentation

 We defined that the Call To Action section will only be available for customPage and landingPage Content Types.

-Remember that the Call To Action section is also available for the landingPage Content Type because the custom scope is default for it in FastStore.
+The Call To Action section is also available for use with the landingPage Content Type because the custom scope is FastStore's default.

 When editing the Custom Page Content Type, the Headless CMS checks its scopes (custom) and matches them against the sections' requiredScopes (custom).
-Since the Call to Action section matches the Custom Page and Landing Page scope, the section is available to use in these two Content Types.
+Since the Call to Action section matches the custom scope (which is present in both the Custom Page and Landing Page Content Types), the section is available for use in these two Content Types.

 Syncing the Headless CMS changes